Obed Vargas: Seattle Sounders FC

+Atlético Madrid

+On February 2, 2026, La Liga club Atlético Madrid announced the signing of Vargas on a four-and-a-half-year contract in the closing hours of the transfer window.
+He had rejected an earlier offer from Club América of Liga MX to pursue a career in the European leagues.
+Vargas previously stated that Atlético Madrid had been his favorite team as a child; he also played against them in the 2025 FIFA Club World Cup.
+He made his debut for Atlético as a substitute in the 79th minute of a Copa del Rey quarterfinal match against Real Betis.
+He recorded his first goal contribution for Atlético Madrid on May 2nd 2026, providing an assist in a 2–0 victory over Valencia.

 International career

 Youth

 Vargas was eligible to represent both Mexico and the United States at the international level.
 In March 2020, Vargas was selected to participate in the United States national under-15 team camp.
 He was called up by the United States national under-20 team in January 2022.
-On 8 October 2023, Vargas was called up to the United States national under-23 team ahead of friendlies against Mexico national under-23 and Japan national under-23 teams.
+On October 8, 2023, Vargas was called up to the United States national under-23 team ahead of friendlies against Mexico national under-23 and Japan national under-23 teams.

-On 21 May 2024, Vargas completed a one-time switch from the United States to Mexico.
-On 20 June, Vargas was called up to the Mexico national under-20 team ahead of friendlies against the Liga TDP, Cruz Azul under-23 and Atlético Morelia teams in preparation for the 2024 CONCACAF U-20 Championship.
-On 29 August, Vargas was called up to the Mexico national under-23 team ahead of two friendlies against the Panama national under-23 team scheduled for 6 September and 10 September.
+On May 21, 2024, Vargas completed a one-time switch from the United States to Mexico.
+On June 20, Vargas was called up to the Mexico national under-20 team ahead of friendlies against the Liga TDP, Cruz Azul under-23 and Atlético Morelia teams in preparation for the 2024 CONCACAF U-20 Championship.
+On August 29, Vargas was called up to the Mexico national under-23 team ahead of two friendlies against the Panama national under-23 team scheduled for September 6 and 10.

 In 2025, Vargas was called up by coach Eduardo Arce to represent Mexico at the FIFA U-20 World Cup held in Chile.

 Senior

-Upon completing his FIFA one-time switch, in early October 2024, Vargas receives his first call-up to the senior national team for the coming 11 October and 15 October friendly matches against Spanish club Valencia CF and the United States respectively.
+Upon completing his FIFA one-time switch, in early October 2024, Vargas receives his first call-up, by Javier Aguirre, to the senior national team for October 11 and 15 for friendly matches against Spanish club Valencia CF and the United States respectively.
 Vargas is the first Alaskan to ever play for a national team.
-On 15 October, Vargas makes his senior Mexico debut entering in the 83rd minute for Jesús Angulo in a friendly match against the United States, which Mexico won 2–0.
+On October 15, Vargas makes his senior Mexico debut entering in the 83rd minute for Jesús Angulo in a friendly match against the United States, which Mexico won 2–0.

+Vargas was named in the 26-man squad for the 2026 FIFA World Cup, hosted on home soil.
+He was one of two U.S.-born players on the squad, along with Illinois-born Brian Gutiérrez.

 Personal life

-Vargas is of Mexican descent and holds dual U.S. and Mexican citizenship.
-His father played for the youth academy of Monarcas Morelia; his younger brother and two sisters also play soccer.
+Vargas is of Mexican descent, with his parents hailing from Michoacán, and holds dual U.S. and Mexican citizenship.
+He is set to receive Spanish citizenship during 2026, being eligible due to his mother holding Spanish citizenship.
+His father played for the youth academy of Monarcas Morelia; his younger brother and two sisters also play football.